-Head Coach Jim Nestor begins his 12th season at the helm of the Salisbury University women's lacrosse team in 2013.
+Head Coach Jim Nestor enters his 19th season at the helm of the Salisbury University women's lacrosse team in 2020 after his 17th-consecutive trip to the national tournament with the program just a season ago.

 Nestor led Salisbury to the NCAA title game for the fourth time in his tenure in 2012 as SU finished the season at 22-1 overall in and 8-0 in the Capital Athletic Conference.
 The Gulls claimed their 10 CAC championship under Nestor and placed seven players on the All-CAC teams, had the CAC Player of the Year, six all-regional selections four All-Americans and the National Goalie of the Year.
 Nestor has mentored 33 All-Americans in his Salisbury tenure.